interbrite/letsencrypt-vesta/README.md

 ===========================================================

-VestaCP is an open-source web hosting control panel permits website owners to manage their sites through and easy to use web interface.
+VestaCP is an open-source web hosting control panel permits website owners to manage their sites through an easy to use web interface.
 Vesta supports optional secure web hosting via HTTPS.

 Let's Encrypt is a new certificate authority (CA) that issues free domain validated (DV) SSL/TLS certificates for enabling secure (HTTPS) web connections.
 Let's Encrypt automates the certificate request process, making it possible to secure a domain with a single command.

-This tool bridges the gap between Vesta's certificate management and the Let's Encrypt client.
+This tool bridges the gap between Vesta's certificate management and the Certbot client used to install Let's Encrypt certificates.
 Given one or more Vesta user accounts and, optionally, a list of domain names, it verifies that the domains exist in Vesta, requests a certificate for each domain and all associated aliases, and (upon successful validation) installs the certificate on each domain.

-The Let's Encrypt client currently requires Python 2.7.
+The Certbot client currently requires Python 2.7.

 Update
 ------

-Based on feedback, the script has been updated to support adding multiple sites on a single certificate.
+This update adds support for automatic certificate renewals using the "at" job scheduler.
+It also adds support for calling the script from cron jobs for those who prefer to handle auto-renewals via cron.

-As Let's Encrypt is currently enforcing a limit of 5 certificates per week per top-level domain, hopefully this change will prevent users with manny subdomains from hitting those limites.
-Let's Encrypt currently allows up to 100 domains per certificate.
+Since the last release, the Let's Encrypt project decoupled the ACME client from the Let's Encrypt certificate authority.
+This release addresses this change.
+If upgrading, be sure to install the new Certbot client, as the script has now been updated to use it.

 Usage
 -----